clearwater-analytics/devcontainer-java-example/README.md

 This repository contains a [DevContainer](https://containers.dev) setup which provides an isolated development environment with the necessary tools and configurations to develop, build, and deploy Quarkus web applications.
 It utilizes Docker to provide a consistent and reproducible development environment.

+This repository is a companion to [Reproducible Local Development with Dev Containers](https://medium.com/cwan-engineering/reproducible-local-development-with-dev-containers-0ed5fa850b36) on Medium.

 ## Usage Instructions

 ### Prerequisites